TimCares/MasterThesis/docs/thesis/background/knowledge_distillation.typ

 ==== Response-based Knowledge Distillation <response_based_knowledge_distillation>

-In response-based KD, the teacher must provide a probability distribution over a set of classes for a given sample, which is the prediction of the teacher.
+In response-based KD, the teacher must provide a probability distribution over a set of classes for a given sample, which is the teacher's prediction.
 The student model tries to replicate this probability distribution.
 This is also called soft targets, because the probability distribution is, unless the teacher is 100% sure, not one-hot encoded, but rather a smooth distribution over the classes.
 This increases the relative importance of logits with lower values, e.g. the classes with the second and third highest logits, and